 In 1995, at the age of 20, Evans began working on a solution to this problem.
 He was awarded several research grants, which allowed him to go to Nicaragua to teach people there to repair and build cargo bikes.
 He began talking with workers, commuters, farmers, and engineers about their needs.
 In the bike shop that Evans set up in Nicaragua, he developed the idea for the Xtracycle.

 The Xtracycle converts a regular bicycle into a vehicle that can carry substantial loads by increasing the distance between the pedals and the rear wheel.
 Adding a simple frame extension gives the rider a space just behind him where he can place his load.
 Additionally, a longer chain and brake cable must be attached to the bicycle.
 With these relatively easy-to-manufacture, inexpensive adjustments, a rider can carry a load of up to 200 pounds on his bicycle.
 The Xtracycle can empower those with no access to cars or those who are not physically able to carry an awkward bundle of cargo.

 With his friend Kipchoge Spencer, Evans founded Xtracycle International.
 He graduated from Stanford and has since introduced the Xtracycle in communities around the world in nations such as Ghana, Senegal, and South Africa.
-Xtracycle is focused on selling its kits in the U.S. to become profitable.
-Eventually the company plans to expand initiatives that will bring the kits to developing countries.
-They have a basic version of the product that they call the “Extrabike,” which they hope they can donate, rent, or sell at a very low price to people in need.
+Xtracycle is now focused on selling its bikes in the U.S., having created bicycles that can carry multiple children that families can use.
 The company is also very active in non-profit organizations such as the Xtracycle Access Foundation.
 Xtracycle operates out of Oakland, California.